peterhinch/micropython-async/PRIMITIVES.md

 latency.

 The asynchronous `sleep` function takes two args:
- * `t` Time in seconds.
+ * `t` Mandatory.
+Time in seconds.
 May be integer or float.
- * `granularity` Integer >= 0, units ms. Default 100ms.
-Defines the maximum
+ * `granularity` Optional.
+Integer >= 0, units ms. Default 100ms.
+Defines the
- latency.
+ maximum latency.
 Small values reduce latency at cost of increased scheduler workload.

 This repeatedly issues `uasyncio.sleep_ms(t)` where t <= `granularity`.

 ## 4.2 Class Cancellable

-This class is aimed at a common use case where a "teardown" task is required to cancel one or more other tasks, pausing until all have actually terminated.
-`Cancellable` instances are anonymous coros which are members of a named group.
+This class provides for cancellation of one or more tasks where it is necesary to await confirmation that cancellation is complete. `Cancellable` instances are anonymous coros which are members of a named group.
 They are capable of being cancelled as a group.
 A typical use-case might take this form:

 ```python
 async def comms():  # Perform some communications task